signalogic/SigSRF_SDK/mediaTest_readme.md

 From this point, the media encoder specified for the session can be used normally, and outgoing packets can be formatted for transmission either with the DSFormatPacket() API or a user-defined method.

-A log file example showing incoming SID packets and buffer output DTX expansion is included in [Packet Stats and History Log](#user-content-packetstatsandhistorylog) above.
+A log file example showing incoming SID packets and buffer output DTX expansion is included in [Packet Log](#user-content-packetlog) below.

 If DTX handling is enabled with the SigSRF background process, then the user program does not need to call APIs or make any other intervention.

 <a name="VariablePtimes"></a>
-### Variable Ptimes
+## Variable Ptimes

 Variable ptimes refers to endpoints that have unequal payload times (ptimes); for example one endpoint might be sending/receiving media every 20 msec and another endpoint every 40 msec.
 SigSRF SDK mediaMin reference app examples include command lines that match, or "transrate" timing between endpoints with unequal ptimes.